ballerina-attic/sonarqube-github-integration/README.md

 ## What you'll build

 Let's consider a sample scenario where a user requires to get the test line coverage of all the repositories in the organization `wso2`.
-This guide specifies how sonarqube and ballerina github connectors can be used to get a summary of the test line coverage of all repositories in the `wso2` organization.
+This guide specifies how Ballerina sonarqube and github endpoints can be used to get a summary of the test line coverage of all repositories in the `wso2` organization.

 In GitHub, there are numerous organizations, which have a collection of repositories relevant to various projects,